 So, how do utilities meet their goals and bring early-adopter customers along the journey with them?

-- intelligent and rapid use of pilots to gain direct experience as a way to inform program design with “boots on the ground” implementation know-how
+- intelligent and rapid use of pilots to gain direct experience as a way to inform program design with “boots on the ground” implementation know-how.

 These four elements—plus a test and learn feedback loop to continuously improve and refine the approach—need to be in place from the onset.
-By doing so, utilities create the best possible environment for success—minimizing the complexities and risks of implementing new load management solutions that can potentially lower system costs, provide for a healthy grid, savings, emissions reductions, and/or opportunities for customers to earn incentives.
+By doing so, utilities create the best possible environment for success—minimizing the complexities and risks of implementing new load management solutions that can potentially lower system costs, provide for a healthy grid, savings, emissions reductions, and/or opportunities for customers to engage further and earn incentives.

 By considering regulatory, load management, and customer needs—in addition to utilizing best practices—utilities can partner with savvy customers on these initiatives, ultimately setting themselves up for a bright future and a strong grid.